eho-tacc/frictionless_schema_tutorial/notes/20210524_tutorial_slides.md

 ## Appending data to a Data Resource (`step-5`)

 The following Package definition would concatenate two CSV files.
 This allows one to describe multiple physical files using a single schema.
+In this case, we want to add more stability scores to the `stab_scores` resource:

 ```yaml
 resources: